 This course provides group instruction in clarinet, saxophone, flute, oboe, and bassoon.
 Students familiarize themselves with materials used in teaching these instruments.
+2 hours credit

 346 WOODWIND TECHNIQUES

 (Offered in alternating years) This course is a continuation of Music 345.
 PREREQUISITE: Music 345 2 hours credit